ADirin/OTP1_LectureMaterial/Week 3/Maven2023/Lecture/introduction_to_Maven.md

 * Dependency Management: Regularly update dependencies to incorporate bug fixes, security patches, and new features.
 * Build Lifecycle: Understand the Maven build lifecycle and the phases involved in the build process (e.g., compile, test, package).
 Plugin Compatibility: Verify that Maven plugins used in the project are compatible with the project's Java version and other dependencies.

+# Maven Lecture Demo in IntelliJ

+## Introduction

+In this demo, we will explore how to use Maven in IntelliJ IDEA, a popular integrated development environment for Java development.
+Maven simplifies the build process and manages project dependencies efficiently.

+## Prerequisites

+Make sure you have IntelliJ IDEA installed on your system.
+You can download it from [here](https://www.jetbrains.com/idea/download/).

+## Demo Steps

+### Step 1: Create a New Maven Project

+1. Open IntelliJ IDEA and select "Create New Project" from the welcome screen.

+2. Choose "Maven" from the left-hand menu and click "Next."

+3. Select "Create from archetype" and choose "maven-archetype-quickstart" from the list.

+4. Fill in the GroupId and ArtifactId fields with appropriate values.

+5. Click "Next" and then "Finish" to create the project.

+### Step 2: Explore Project Structure

+1. IntelliJ IDEA automatically creates the project structure based on Maven conventions.

+2. Open the `pom.xml` file to view project configuration and dependencies.

+### Step 3: Add Dependencies

+1. To add dependencies, edit the `pom.xml` file.

+2. Add a dependency by specifying the `<dependency>` tag with `<groupId>`, `<artifactId>`, and `<version>`.

+### Step 4: Build the Project

+1. To build the project, navigate to the Maven tool window on the right-hand side of IntelliJ IDEA.

+2. Expand the lifecycle phase (`clean`, `compile`, `test`, `package`, etc.) you want to execute.

+3. Double-click on the desired phase to run it.

+### Step 5: Run the Project

+1. After building the project, run it by right-clicking on the main class file (usually `App.java`) and selecting "Run <classname>".

+### Step 6: Execute Maven Commands

+1. You can also execute Maven commands directly from IntelliJ IDEA's terminal.

+2. Open the terminal and type `mvn <command>` to execute Maven commands such as `mvn clean install`, `mvn test`, etc.

+## Conclusion

+In this demo, we learned how to create a new Maven project, manage dependencies, build the project, and run it using IntelliJ IDEA.
+Maven simplifies the development process and ensures consistency and reproducibility across projects.